pgeu/pgeu-system/docs/confreg/configuring.md

   posting interface.

 Field t-shirt
-: Should the field asking for t-shirt size be displayed on registration form.
+: Should the field asking for t-shirt size be displayed on the registration form.
 Only used if t-shirts are given out.

 Field dietary